hb020/pixlAnalyzer/ideas.md

 This functionality can be expanded in several ways:
 1. **Frequency range visualisation**: Give visual clues of the type of bands that exist.
 2. **Signal identification**: Implement decoding for common protocols like Bluetooth Low Energy (BLE), IEEE 802.15.4 (Zigbee, Thread,..), or Wi-Fi.
-This would allow the device to not only detect signals but also interpret the data being transmitted.
+This would allow the device to not only detect signals but also identify the data being transmitted.

 ## Frequency range visualisation